ducknuk/Asus-X542UQ-Hackintosh/README.md

 In the kext folder there are 2 kexts for I2C touchpad - VoodooI2C and VoodooI2CHID.
 Due to I have and ELAN1200 version of touchpad this protocol needs to use VoodooI2CHID.
 But I have only one problem - in some programs or workspaces (like Desktop) left button behaves like right button (cant drag and files)

 ### Sleep/Wake functionality problems
 This laptop can be taken to sleep correctly without a charger connected to it.
 If we plug in the AC the laptop will awake in a few seconds after hibernation.
 This happens due to asus laptops peculiarities.
-But if you find the solution, feel free to contribute c:
+But if you find the solution, feel free to contribute

 ## Useful Info
 - [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/)